Amanda Tan (Empyreal) on Being Authentic, Female Representation, and the Allure of Film Making

 How much of yourself and your story did you put into this particular piece?

-Emotionally, quite a bit, but it's not like I drown in water all the time.
-I would say, yeah, a part of myself.
-This isn't who I am, but a portion of it.
+Emotionally, quite a bit, but it's not as if I drown in water all the time.
+This isn't a complete depiction of who I am, but there definitely are parts of me in it.

 Some artists have distanced themselves from their work by consciously keeping themselves outside of the equation when creating art.
 There are artists who create works but do not explicitly state what their intentions are, or how they've inserted themselves into the work.
 The viewer is then free to think whatever he or she wants to, and the onus kind of flips over to the viewer, in that sense.